Shady-Rouk/FlixsterV1/README.md

 - [ ] Implement orientation responsivity
     - App should neatly arrange data in both landscape and portrait mode
 - [X] Implement Glide to display placeholder graphics during loading
-    - Note: this feature is difficult to capture in a GIF without throttling internet speeds.
-Instead, include an additional screencap of your Glide code implementing the feature.  (<10 lines of code)

 ## Video Walkthrough